 In addition to a professed need for predictability in the law, the Boeing Board justified its decision to uphold civility codes based on a desire to protect workers from “intimidation, profanity, harassment, or even workplace violence” that may result if employers shy away from requiring respectful treatment.
 Indeed, the majority posited, rather implausibly, that workplace rules governing harassment that are required to avoid Title VII liability could have been found unlawful under Lutheran Heritage.
 Arguments against broad workplace civility rules “reflect stereotypes regarding workplace conduct and protected activity that fail to adequately address problems [that] have become more prominent in recent years—indeed, in recent weeks.”
 Overruling Lutheran Heritage was merely “‘adapt[ing]’ our statute to ‘changing patterns of industrial life.’”
 That is, to the rampant sexual harassment that the #MeToo movement has revealed “in recent weeks.”

 What possible impact would general workplace civility rules have on sexual harassment?
-Even under Lutheran Heritage, employers were able to and other specific speech and conduct that could violate workers’ Title VII rights.
+Even under Lutheran Heritage, employers were able to explicitly ban harassment and other specific speech and conduct that could violate workers’ Title VII rights.
 The best argument goes something like this: broad workplace rules discourage employees from saying or doing things that might conceivably violate the rules.
 Indeed, this “chilling effect” is exactly why the Board has been concerned with workplace rules that don’t explicitly prohibit Section 7 activities.
 Under this logic, the broader the rule, the more likely that it will discourage employees from objectionable conduct that gets close to harassment.
 Or perhaps the Boeing Board had in mind the 2016 Report of the EEOC’s Select Task Force on the Study of Harassment in the Workplace, which cited testimony from experts that incivility is correlated with gender-based harassment, and that “uncivil behaviors can often ‘spiral’ into harassing behaviors.”

 Rather than protecting workers from harassment, the Boeing Board’s approval of overbroad civility codes is likely to harm workers’ ability to build power that they can use to protect themselves from harassment.
 If an employer writes a workplace rule requiring employees to refrain from conduct that “impedes harmonious interactions or relationships,” a certain proportion of employees are likely to believe that the rule means that they could be fired for complaining about how they are treated at work, including “uncivilly” complaining about sexual harassment, as Member McFerran argued in dissent.
 The Lutheran Heritage standard merely required employers to make their rules clear enough that a reasonable employee would not make that incorrect assumption, by giving specific examples of prohibited conduct, or by explicitly informing employees of their Section 7 rights and laying out how the rules did not interfere with those rights.
 Employers can require respectful interactions in the workplace, so long as they also clearly affirm their employees’ rights to engage in protected concerted activity.